pipelight/doc.pipelight/guide/the_story.md

 If you are a bash guy, it will bring simplicity to your scripts.
 If you do devOps stuffs, it will bring flexibility to your pipelines.

-Whatever ower skills in programming are, automation should be accessible.
+Whatever your skills in programming are, automation should be accessible.
-And for us to focus only on ower code, automation should be early implemented in projects.
+It would result in project early automation implemention for you to focus only on the code that matters.

 ## Bypass the classic harsh automation path